Visitors must make arrangements with the Station Manager for the combination to open a locked gate 200-yards off of Hwy-89 (map).

 - Open 24/7/365

 The 1.8 mi. entrance road is unpaved.
 Low-clearance vehicle access is usually not a problem during summer & fall.
 Winter & spring snow is removed by a snow-cat, allowing all vehicle access to Sagehen between roughly November to May.
-High-clearance is helpful, and all travelers should have snow tires and chains while traveling in the Tahoe area during winter months.
+High-clearance is helpful, though not mandatory, and all travelers should have snow tires and chains while traveling in the Tahoe area during winter months.

 On-site station facilities are constantly being updated & include: